designstem/projects/biomimicry/index.md

   ## What is <em>Biodesign</em>?

   Biodesign codes a product, an object, a system, assembling nature mechanisms and reproducing them through a kind of mimicry.
-Proposing *inventions* that minimize the impact and maximize the performance, esthetics and functionality.
+Proposing *inventions* that minimize the impact and maximize the performance, aesthetics, and functionality.

   This means introducing a new **‘artificial ecology’**.
 See in the example below!